An asymptotic preserving scheme for kinetic models for chemotaxis phenomena: Numerical methods

 \subsection{Time discretization}

 The treatment of the time variable of problem (\ref{eq13a})-(\ref{eq13b}) can be done by using varieties of methods such as finite difference and variational methods.
-Finite-differencing the derivative in time is the widely used approach.
+Finite-differentiation of the derivative in time is the widely used approach.